nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: How great Thou art
+  - title: Praise is rising
-    video: 7_dtbmVdQY4
+    video: VMBDWG9tseU
-  - video: RSm6fdZHl5Q
+  - video: LULK2nZ6sCc
-    title: All my days
+    title: Before the throne of God above
-  - video: 9l7lIisdyMk
+  - video: -ak0OoFBw3c
-    title: Living hope
+    title: Good good Father
-  - video: rhaTIu_k4w0
+  - video: -eIQQayhpak
-    title: It is well with my soul
+    title: The Lord's my shepherd
 sermon:
-  video: _FIDC3Tq0HM
+  video: Q4kFGeNEZx4
-  islive: false
+  islive: true
-  title: Giving thanks in every situation
+  title: Livestream - 1st November 2020
-  intro: This week Jon looks at the theme of giving thanks in every situation and
+  intro: This week's service will be livestreamed at 10.30am and will be led by
-    explains how we can remain at peace, even in the face of challenging circumstances.
+    Jibu Varghese.
 ---